-If you’re a lucky bugger and have access to a superyacht, you will no doubt be more than familiar with taking care of your physical security.
+If you have access to a superyacht, you will no doubt be more than familiar with taking care of your physical security.
 But have you thought about the cyber security of your vessel?
 Watched where you surfed lately?

 A recent article for Boat International highlighted comments made by superyacht hacking expert Tony Gee, who spoke at the Superyacht Design Symposium.